-The school issues all required textbooks and a Chromebook.
-Students are held accountable for the care and safekeeping of books and technology assigned to them.
-Students are billed for the replacement cost of all lost or damaged books.
-Students who are assigned a Chromebook will acknowledge that the family is responsible for any damage or destruction of the technology with the Technology Use Agreement.
-Yearly, families may choose to purchase Chromebook Insurance via the EUSD's website.
+Additionally, students are held accountable for the care and safekeeping of books assigned to them.
+Students are billed for the replacement cost of all lost or damaged books assigned to them.

 WEB: WHERE EVERYBODY BELONGS

 WEB is a yearlong transition program with four components that contribute to the success of our 7th grade and new students.